DBS Logo

 This predictable cash flow provides some downside protection to your investment portfolio, making bonds a statement piece that guards against future uncertainties.

-In fact, holding income-generating assets is in line with the DBS Chief Investment Office’s Barbell Strategy, with investments heavily weighted at two ends of the risk spectrum.
-This means investing in high growth stocks on one end and stable, income-generating investments on the other.
+In fact, holding income-generating investments is in line with DBS CIO's Barbell Strategy, with investments heavily weighted at two ends of the risk spectrum.
+This means investing income-generating assets (like IG bonds) on one end in and secular growth stocks on the other.

 Barbell analogy, where one end denotes stable income-generating investments and the other denotes high-growth stocks.